osg-htc/school-2024/docs/materials/software/part1-ex3-docker-jobs.md

 1. Use the same executable as the [previous exercise](../part1-ex2-apptainer-jobs).

 1. Once these steps are done, submit the job.
+You might get a warning about using OSDF for contaier transfers - ignore this warning for now.

 Finding Docker Containers
 -------------